Chad Tracy (baseball, born 1985)

-Playing career
+Amateur career

-High school and college

 Tracy attended Claremont High School in Claremont, California, then Pepperdine University, where he played college baseball for the Pepperdine Waves baseball team in the West Coast Conference (WCC) of the NCAA Division I. At Pepperdine, Tracy was named the WCC All-Star catcher and Player of the Year in 2005, as he led the WCC with a .367 batting average, 94 hits, 12 home runs, 61 runs batted in (RBIs), and 22 doubles.
 He was named a preseason All-American and a semifinalist for the Johnny Bench Award, given to the top catcher in NCAA Division I, in 2006.

-Minor League Baseball
+Professional career

+Texas Rangers

 Tracy was drafted by the Texas Rangers in the third round (88th overall) of the 2006 Major League Baseball draft.
-He made his professional debut with the Spokane Indians of the Class-A Short Season Northwest League that season, and was named a Northwest League postseason all-star.
+He made his professional debut with the Spokane Indians of the Low–A Northwest League that season, and was named a Northwest League postseason all-star.

-In 2007, Tracy played for the Clinton LumberKings of the Class A Midwest League, batting .250 with 14 home runs and 84 RBIs in 134 games; defensively, he was primarily a left fielder.
+In 2007, Tracy played for the Clinton LumberKings of the Single–A Midwest League, batting .250 with 14 home runs and 84 RBI in 134 games; defensively, he was primarily a left fielder.
 He was named a mid-season all-star.
 He also played 26 games in the Hawaii Winter Baseball league.
-In 2008, he played for the Bakersfield Blaze of the Class A-Advanced California League and the Frisco RoughRiders of the Double-A Texas League, batting a combined .296 with 17 home runs and 82 RBIs in 130 games, while seeing time as a left fielder, first baseman, and catcher.
+In 2008, he played for the Bakersfield Blaze of the High–A California League and the Frisco RoughRiders of the Double-A Texas League, batting a combined .296 with 17 home runs and 82 RBI in 130 games, while seeing time as a left fielder, first baseman, and catcher.
 He also played 15 games in the Arizona Fall League.

-Tracy returned to Double-A Frisco in 2009, playing 136 games while batting .279 with 26 home runs and 107 RBIs; defensively, he played 81 games as a first baseman.
+Tracy returned to Double-A Frisco in 2009, playing 136 games while batting .279 with 26 home runs and 107 RBI; defensively, he played 81 games as a first baseman.
 He was also named a Texas League postseason all-star.
-In 2010, Tracy played in Triple-A with the Oklahoma City RedHawks, batting .263 with 17 home runs and 55 RBIs in 78 games.
+In 2010, Tracy played in Triple-A with the Oklahoma City RedHawks, batting .263 with 17 home runs and 55 RBI in 78 games.
 He also played one game with the rookie-league Arizona League Rangers.

 The Rangers invited Tracy to spring training as a non-roster invitee in 2011.
-He spent the season in Triple-A, batting .259 with 26 home runs and 109 RBIs in 134 games for the Round Rock Express of the Pacific Coast League (PCL).
+He spent the season in Triple-A, batting .259 with 26 home runs and 109 RBI in 134 games for the Round Rock Express of the Pacific Coast League (PCL).

+Colorado Rockies

 The Colorado Rockies acquired Tracy from the Rangers before the 2012 season, via a trade for pitcher Greg Reynolds, and invited him to spring training.
-He spent the season with the Colorado Springs Sky Sox of the PCL, playing in 133 games while batting .259 with 12 home runs and 82 RBIs.
+He spent the season with the Colorado Springs Sky Sox of the PCL, playing in 133 games while batting .259 with 12 home runs and 82 RBI.
 After the season, Tracy elected to become a free agent.